Capture of Korytsa

-The Liberation of Korytsa by the Hellenic armed forces, happened on 20 December 1912, during the First Balkan War.
+The Capture of Korytsa by the Hellenic armed forces, happened on 20 December 1912, during the First Balkan War.

 Capture

-During the early stages of the war while the Balkan allies were victorious, the Hellenic Army liberated Thessaloniki and continued to advance west in Macedonia to Kastoria and then Korytsa.
+During the early stages of the war while the Balkan allies were victorious, the Hellenic Army liberated Thessaloniki and continued to advance west in Macedonia to Kastoria and then Korçë.

-The Epirus front was also active and the Ottoman forces under Djavid Pasha placed 24,000 Ottoman troops in Korytsa in order to protect north of Ioannina, the urban center of the Epirus region.
-On December 20, three days after peace negotiations started, the Greek forces pushed the Ottomans out of Korytsa.
+The Epirus front was also active and the Ottoman forces under Djavid Pasha placed 24,000 Ottoman troops in Korçë in order to protect north of Ioannina, the urban center of the Epirus region.
+On December 20, three days after peace negotiations started, the Greek forces pushed the Ottomans out of Korçë.

 This would give the Greek forces a significant advantage in controlling Ioannina and the entire area in March 1913 at the Battle of Bizani.

 After Ioannina was captured, the town was visited on 17 May, 1913, by Prince George (later George II of Greece).
 Prince George was welcomed by the Muslim mayor of the town and he visited a Dervish monastery nearby.